bmrogers2022/Advent-of-Code/day_one/notes.md

 ###### Personal difficulty rating = 1

 ### Solution logic
-Day one's problem is not very difficult so there is not much to say.
+Day one's problem is straightforward so there is not much to say.
 My method is to create a counter, put all integers into a list and add together ```list[0]*10 + list[-1]``` to find the final int to add to counter for each line, before printing counter's final number at the end of the file to get the answer.

 ### Exceptions to logic
 Because each line is said to have a unique calibration number, we know that out list will always have a first and last element so our logic will never break.